sayandip-chatterjee/hello-world/samplesDocker/README.md

-# Write the sample application
+# Deploy, run and test the sample application

 We will build a simple express-based NodeJS application which responds to HTTP requests.